 The HL7 2.x standard was designed with the flexibility to accommodate the diverse business processes that exist in the healthcare industry which sped its acceptance.
 It supports configurable and customizable HL7 data tables and code sets as well as offers the advantage of backward compatibility.
 As a consequence of that liberalism, the HL7 V2.x standard is interpreted in highly varying ways by implementers and software developers.
 Thus, data is handled differently – depending on the application or system.

-In the best cases, you end up having to interface similar but rarely exactly matching implementations that require analysis in order to identify the differences.
+In the best cases, you end up having to interface similar but rarely exactly matching implementations that require analysis to identify the differences.
 You can also encounter HL7 messages beset with custom data.
 You may also need to mediate differences between HL7 implementations (2.x and 3.x), modified versions of HL7 or different releases of HL7.

 With other solutions, the mediating process can be messy, a time suck and needlessly repetitive.
 With PilotFish’s HL7 Interface Engine, you avoid all that retrograde, unproductive work – which is a HUGE benefit!

 The PilotFish HL7 Differencing Engine tool, included in PilotFish’s eiConsole, automatically generates a graphical mapping between a “source” and “target” HL7 implementation.

 Once a source (left column) and target (right column) have been loaded within the graphical Data Mapper of the eiConsole, clicking the Differencing Engine button (highlighted above) activates the Differencing Engine processes.

 A dialogue window (shown in the center of the screen above) appears, indicating “Adding the Target Sample Data as a Template”.